justmoon/constitute/README.md

 ## Why this library?

 Awesome Dependency Injection frameworks are on the way for JavaScript.
 Like the one in [Angular 2](http://blog.thoughtram.io/angular/2015/05/18/dependency-injection-in-angular-2.html).
-But I wanted a module which is independent from any framework and works in vanilla ES6/Node.js without any transpiling.
+But I wanted a module which is independent from any framework and works in ES5/ES6/ES7 with or without transpiling.

 ## Installation